The law and public-land nudism in California

 Muir beach, one of the best nude beaches around, was in 2001 the center of some nasty conflicts among local residents, with nudists cited for violation of Marin County Chapter 6.76 (for more information see "`Nudies' stir passions at Muir's Little Beach" by Dave Mitchell, Point Reyes Light, May 31, 2001).
 However, in 2002 it seems that the woman responsible for the complaints has moved away and nudists are returning to Muir without incident.
 Aerial photo. map & satellite photo.

 Bass Lake is a popular skinny-dipping site.
 It's in the Point Reyes National Seashore, about 3 miles hike north from the Palomarin Trailhead, at the northern end of Mesa Rd. in Bolinas.
-Map to trailhead Bass Lake is in Zone 9 on this map.
+See maps to trailhead and picnic meadow.

 Harbin Hot Springs, 18424 Harbin Springs Rd., P.O.
 Box 782, Middletown CA 95461.
 (707) 987-2477.
 1100 acres, naturally heated pools (clothing optional), cool swimming pool, sun decks, hotel, vegetarian/organic restaurant (clothing required), health food store, sauna, camping, hiking trails.
 Massages available, community kitchen, free movies at night.
 Various classes by advance reservation, including the famed Love, Intimacy, and Sexuality workshops produced by the Human Awareness Institute.